 Integrated Self-Powered Sensing Lab

-Our research focuses on wireless sensing systems including energy harvesting power sources (from vibrations and human motion), wireless power transfer (magnetic and ultrasonic), micro-sensors, and applications of wireless sensors.
+We design, analyze, build, and characterize small-scale electromechanical devices and systems.
+These include energy harvesting power sources that convert energy from vibrations and human motion using piezoelectric and electromagnetic transducers, robotic actuators, transducers for wireless power transfer (magnetic and ultrasonic), and micro-sensors.
 The connecting theme of our work is the intersection of electromechanical system design and dynamics.
 In short, we design, analyze, build, and characterize small-scale electromechanical systems.

 Inertial Sensing and Healthcare: J. Trans.
 Medicine 2020